Find Affordable College Courses

 Sioux Falls, SD

-Southeast Technical College landed the #8 spot in the 2023 rankings for the best value associate degree human development and family studies programs.
+Southeast Technical College came in at #8 in this year’s edition of the Best Value Child Development & Family Studies Associate Degree Schools ranking.
 Located in the rural area of Sioux Falls, Southeast Tech is a public school with a small student population.

-Out-of-state tuition fees for undergraduate students at Southeast Tech are $7,650 per year.
+The average tuition and fees for an out-of-state undergraduate student at Southeast Tech are $7,650 a year.
 The average amount in student loans that human development majors at Southeast Tech take out while working on their Associate Degree is $12,655.

-On top of its placing in our value ranking, Southeast Tech also did well on our Best Child Development & Family Studies Associate Degree Schools list.
-It’s in the top 10% of all schools reviewed in this analysis.
+Southeast Tech also claimed a spot on our Best Child Development & Family Studies Associate Degree Schools list.
+It’s in the top 10% of all schools in this category.

 #9